 You'll also find multiple Mexican, Italian, Chinese, Irish and other international restaurants around Branson.
 See a full list here.

 Branson is home to several noteworthy roadside attractions.
-The world's largest rooster, better known as Mr. Peck, stands 43 feet tall at Branson's Great American Steak & Chicken House.
+The world's largest rooster, better known as Mr. Peck, stands 43ft. tall at Branson's Great American Steak & Chicken House.
 Stop to snap a photo by the city's feathered fiberglass friend, and try the restaurant's sizzlin’ steaks and farm fresh chicken.

-Ripley’s Believe It Or Not is full of eccentric items, including the world’s largest ball of nylon twine.
-Weighing a whopping 12,000 pounds and totaling a circumference of over 40 feet, the ball is a must-see attraction.
+Ripley's Believe It or Not is full of eccentric items, including the world’s largest ball of nylon twine.
+Weighing a whopping 12,000lbs. and totaling a circumference of over 40ft., the ball is a must-see attraction.
 Be sure to check out the museum's other 450 exhibits and artifacts, including a stagecoach made entirely of toothpicks, a spinning vortex tunnel, rare animal skeletons and more.

 Another great photo opportunity and record attraction in Branson awaits at the world’s largest fork and meatball outside Pasghetti's in Branson.
 Bring your appetite and eat in one of the restaurant's Italian-themed dining rooms.
 While you wait for your food to arrive, stay entertained with a game room and indoor Ferris wheel ride.

 Local Sweet Spots